 Who would purchase the land?
 What are the terms?

 The purchase agreement states that the land may be purchased by Albany County, the University of Wyoming or the State of Wyoming, for the appraised price of $10.5 million.
-According to the purchase agreement, the transaction must be completed (or extended) by the Fall of 2018.
-The full purchase agreement is available at https://www.co.albany.wy.us/Data/Sites/1/Purchase%20and%20Sale%20Agreement%20(Pilot%20Hill).pdf
+The original purchase agreement has been extended such that the transaction must be completed (or extended) by March 2020.
+The original purchase agreement is available at: https://www.co.albany.wy.us/Data/Sites/1/Purchase%20and%20Sale%20Agreement%20(Pilot%20Hill).pdf

 Will there be public events to give input and learn more?